eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 \end{array}
 $$

+Specifically, so long as $ry>\jmath+q_-$ staked ETH $S$ just continues growing and growing, while $U$ cannot get too big, before its own loss term $-\left(rf+(1-r)bf+q_+\right)\cdot U$ dominates.
+At some point
+$S$ becomes big enough that $ry<\jmath+q_-$ and the system is capable of oscillation, depending on a zoo of partial derivatves.
+Readers wishing for more detail are encouraged to use the two dimensional local stability criterion to solve for the condition of eigenvalues with an imaginary part.

-- we have not emphasized the oscillation because we expect market participants can profit from it without having to coordinate their behavior; oscillations in supply will die down if they are big enough to arbitrage: buy toward the end of an inflationary phase, sell toward the end of a deflationary phase.
+We have not emphasized the oscillation in the introduction because we expect market participants can profit from them without having to coordinate their behavior.
+Oscillations in supply will die down if they are big enough to arbitrage: buy "toward the end" of an inflationary phase, sell "toward the end" of a deflationary phase.
+This behavior would enter our model via slow oscillations arising in the parameters which will eventually sync with the endogenous dynamics so as to dampen these cycles.
+Fourier methods and good data collection are recommended if this potential business-opportunity interests you.

-- contrast this to runaway staking... there's no obvious mechanism to profit from an increase in staking fraction, other than by joining in.
+Contrast this to runaway staking... there's no obvious mechanism to profit from an increase in staking fraction, other than by joining in.
 So this is a challenge: can you, the reader, design a cryptoeconomic mechanism by which runaway staking is moderated, in a way that allows individuals to profit?
 Can you prove that is impossible?

-- we have not explicitly modelled this kind of reflexivity; it is swept into the partial derivatives.

-Could these same partial derivatives be large enough to magnify inflation-concerns into runaway staking even at intermediate timescales?
-This is absolutely possible, and would require the following: